 It is thus possible to recognise an inconsistency and not use an invalid datum - replacing it with a predefined one - by means of comparison with pre-programmed limit parameters or by assessing their increasing or decreasing gradient.
 The "recovery" procedure is complemented by the storing of codes that identify the errors detected.
-These codes can be decoded by using computerized diagnostic appliances or the flashing of the "blink code" light.
+These codes can be decoded by using computerized diagnostic appliances.
 The functions stated below are actuated only under special engine operation conditions: